Radamel Falcao: Millonarios

 On 20 June 2024, Falcao returned to Colombia and joined Millonarios.
 In a league match against Patriotas Boyacá on 1 September, he scored his first goal for Millonarios as a tribute to one of its fans, who died of euthanasia one day earlier.
 Although on 21 January 2025 Millonarios informed that Falcao's contract with the club would not be renewed in spite of the willingness of both parties to extend their link for the 2025 season, given that a deal to compensate for the player's tax obligations (income and patrimony taxes) could not be reached, seven days later the club confirmed that the player ultimately renewed his contract for a further six months.
 In his first season with Millonarios, Falcao played 16 league matches, half of them as a starter, and scored five goals.
 He also suffered two injuries: a fractured finger that ruled him out for a month and shortly later a calf injury that sidelined him for a further two months.

 Falcao's departure from Millonarios was announced by the club on 2 July 2025, following the end of the 2025 Apertura tournament and after controversial statements by the player at a press conference at the conclusion of the team's final match in the tournament against Santa Fe.
 In his last season with Millonarios, Falcao played 13 matches and scored six goals.

+On 7 January 2026, after six months as a free agent, Falcao rejoined Millionarios ahead of the 2026 season.